qertoip/cleancr/README.md

 ## Usage

-    java -jar cleancr /some/project/docs.txt    # remove CR from single file
+    java -jar cleancr "/some/project/docs.txt"    # remove CR from a single file

-    java -jar cleancr /some/project/*.java      # remove CR recursively from all .java files
+    java -jar cleancr "/some/project/*.java"      # remove CR recursively from all .java files

-    java -jar cleancr /some/project             # remove CR recursively from all text files
+    java -jar cleancr "/some/project"             # remove CR recursively from all text files

+    java -jar cleancr "/some/project" --force     # won't ask for confirmation

 Please note:

 *   dotdirs and dotfiles are skipped (i.e. .svn, .gitignore)

 *   full wildcards are __not__ supported.
-It works only in some/dir/*.extension scenario.
+It works only in "some/dir/*.ext" scenario.

 ## Installation